Sage-Bionetworks/sage-monorepo/docs/create-a-new-angular-component.md

 steps are required:

 1. Discard/undo changes made to `project.json` in other existing folders outside of the new library folder, e.g. `apps/challenge-api-gateway/project.json`.
-You can either do this by reverting changes in the **Source Control** tab in VS Code or by using the terminal:
+The only files you need staged are:

+    * files created for the new library, e.g. `libs/challenge-registry/<new library name/*`
+    * `tsconfig.base.json`
+    * `workspace.json`

+    You could do something like this:

     ```
-    git checkout apps/
-    git checkout libs/api-*
-    git checkout libs/shared*
+    git add libs/challenge-registry/awesome-lib/.* tsconfig.base.json workspace.json
-    git checkout libs/challenge-registry/<glob pattern>
+    git checkout -- .
     ```

-    There should be ~13 files left after discarding those updates.

 2. Remove `challenge-registry-` from the filename of the module TypeScript in `src/lib/`, e.g.